Compliance activities for Class II nuclear facilities and prescribed equipment

 Annual compliance reports allow licensees to self-report and allow the CNSC to monitor routine compliance indicators.
 Blank ACR forms for your usetype can be downloaded for submission.

 Whereas Type I inspections examine the processes that a licensee uses in their operations, a Type II inspection typically examines the outcomes of those processes.
 Type II inspections are typically shorter, since extensive interviews are not performed, and data is collected mainly through direct observations, measurements and reviews of on-site records.
+A Type II pre-licensing inspection may also be used during the construction and/or commissioning phase of a facility.
 Should inspectors find issues that cannot be resolved through a Type II inspection, it may be followed up with a more in-depth Type I inspection.
 Type II inspections are usually scheduled ahead of time but can be performed unannounced if necessary.
 At the end of the inspection, licensees must provide timelines for addressing findings and a preliminary report is issued by the inspector(s).
 Should something be found during the inspection that is an imminent threat to health, safety or the environment, the NSCA provides inspectors with the power of law to immediately order cessation of these activities.

 - Date modified: